 Ford Driving Dreams Grants

-The 2016-2018 Ford Driving Dreams Grants RFP is Now Open!
+2019-2021 Ford Driving Dreams Grants RFP

-The Ford Driving Dreams Grants program, a collaboration of Ford Motor Company Fund and LULAC Institute, Inc., was established in 2010 to reduce the disparity in the high school dropout rate among Latino youth.
-To date, 50 LULAC Councils in 42 cities across 19 states have developed effective high school drop-out prevention programs in their respective communities.
-The Ford Driving Dreams Grants program has funded 52 programs, supported the education of over 1,200 students and served as a convener and facilitator of the growth of LULAC Councils.
+To date, 66 LULAC councils in 60 cities across 27 state have developed effective high school dropout prevention programs in their respective communities.
+The Ford Driving Dreams Grants Program has funded over 60 programs, supported the education for more than 1,750 students and served as a convener and facilitator of the growth of LULAC councils.

 To learn more about LULAC’s Ford Driving Dreams Grants programs, click on each cohort below!